Account security

 Flylogs allows you to easily update your password from your user settings page, you can do so as often as you'd like.
 We encourage you to do so at least once a year.

-On top of that, as an extra safety measure, upon every login from a different IP address, or every 7 days from the same address, Flylogs will send you a security code to your email address to be entered upon login.
+On top of that, as an extra safety measure, upon every login from a different IP address, or every 7 days from the same address, Flylogs can send you a security code to be entered upon login.
+This code validation is a Second security measure, a **2FA** (Two-Factor Authentication) called in the IT industry.

 ### Auto-lock Screen